Two Peoples Bay Nature Reserve: Animals

 Two Peoples Bay is home to Australia's most threatened mammal and one of the rarest animals in the world, the Gilbert's potoroo (Potorous gilbertii).
 This potoroo was thought to be extinct (having not been spotted for a century) until the population at Two Peoples Bay was discovered in 1994.
 It was estimated in 2007 that there were fewer than 40 individuals left in the wild.
-There had been around 20 individuals living within the reserve in November 2015, when a huge fire swept through the reserve, killing 15 of the animals and destroying most of its habitat, which would take an estimated 20 years to rejuvenate.
+There had been around 20 individuals living within the reserve in November 2015, when a huge fire swept through the reserve.
+The fire killed 15 of the animals and destroyed most of its habitat; it is estimated that the population would take an estimated 20 years to rejuvenate.

 Other threatened mammals in the area include the southern brown bandicoot, western ringtail possum, Australian sea lion and the New Zealand fur seal.
 Quokkas are also known to inhabit the park and Two Peoples Bay is thought to be near the eastern limit of their range.
 Several reptiles can be found in the park including little brown snake, carpet python, beautiful skink and mournful skink.

 Birds

 The reserve forms part of the Two Peoples Bay and Mount Manypeaks Important Bird Area, identified as such by BirdLife International because of its significance in the conservation of several rare and threatened bird species.
 It supports a population of noisy scrub-birds, a species that was thought to be extinct until rediscovered in 1961.
-The population then was estimated at less than 100, while in 1994 it was thought to be around 1100 (of which 450 occur in the reserve).
+The population then was estimated at less than 100, while in 1994 it was thought to be around 1,100 (of which 450 occur in the reserve).
 Other threatened birds inhabiting the reserve are the western ground parrot, western bristlebird, western whipbird and Australasian bittern.

 Other threatened bird species that have been observed within the park include Carnaby's black cockatoo, peregrine falcon, hooded plover, little bittern and red-eared firetail.
 Seabirds nesting on the islands around the bay include the great-winged petrel and flesh-footed shearwater.

 Facilities

 Two Peoples Bay boasts unspoilt coastal scenery and is a vital area for threatened animal species.
 There are beaches with path access that are suitable for fishing, swimming and snorkelling.
 Facilities within the reserve include a visitors centre with information and audiovisual presentations, car parking on and off the beach near the barbecue area, a boat ramp, toilets, rubbish bins at the picnic area, gas barbecues, a water tap near the barbecue area and toilets, and seating.
 There is no drinking water available elsewhere.
 There is an entry fee for the reserve.

 The biggest attraction in Two Peoples Bay Nature Reserve is Little Beach, which is popular with tourists, and consistently appears in TripAdvisor's top three attractions of the Albany area.
-Australia's beach expert Brad Farmer named Little Beach as #12 on his 2018 list of Australia's top 101 beaches.
+Australia's beach expert Brad Farmer named Little Beach as twelfth on his 2018 list of Australia's top 101 beaches.